Sc-69/Emberlight-Hotels/README.md

 ### by Salim Ege Caliskan

  Emberlight Hotels is an imaginary hotel-chain, for which I coded a landing page.
 I do not own the hero image; it is from pexels.com and all rights go to its original owner.
+Logo is AI generated.

  My goal is to focus on the navigation bar and the footer; with minimalistic content which might feature a booking form.
 I use mobile-first approach.
 I also created a functional dropdown menu.